lspector/Clojush/CONTRIBUTING.md

 * Implement the multi level formula for the ratios and execute each benchmark in multiple forks, and then in each fork multiple times, as the different levels.
 * Take samples from more than one configuration, to understand how changes affect different types of runs.
-* Record generation number for each sample, so we can see how things improve at different points in the run.
 * Stop using `lein-jmh` and use `clojure-jmh` library directly, so we can remove some of the code duplication in `jmh.edn`.